- The index fund is an exchange-traded fund or mutual fund.

 The disadvantages of investing in index funds include:-

-- Vulnerability to market fluctuations, as index funds suffer from market swings and crashes just like the benchmark index
+- Vulnerability to market fluctuations, as index funds suffer from market swings and crash just like the benchmark index